 Instructions

-- Add chia seeds to a glass or jar of water.
+- Add chia seeds to a large glass or mason jar.

 Leave a Reply